open-contracting/standard-development-handbook/docs/standard/index.md

 * **Guidance on publication levels** describing recommended fields and approaches to data publication
 * **An extensions mechanism** for declaring additional fields not covered by the core standard

 This section describes the processes for maintaining these assets.
+See the [Normative and non-normative policy](https://docs.google.com/document/d/1xjlAneqgewZvHh6_hwuQ98hbjxRcA2IUqOTJiNGcOf8/edit) for details on which sections of the documentation are normative or non-normative.

 Documentation is written in Markdown syntax with [recommonmark](https://recommonmark.readthedocs.org/en/latest/) building on [Commonmark](http://commonmark.org/).